openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 If the user does not fulfill the constraint, the claim is omited in the respective assertion.

+The RP MAY also ask the OP to determine the user's age relative to a certain date.

+This specification introduces the new field `on_date` for that purpose.

+`on_date`: specifies the date in ISO 8601:2004 [ISO8601‑2004] YYYY-MM-DD format used to determine the value of the respective claim in a claims request.

+This is an example:

+<{{examples/request/age_verification_with_date.json}}

 ## txn Claim

 Strong identity verification typically requires the participants to keep an audit trail of the whole process.